Scientific-Interactive/aroma/README.md

 # Introduction
-Aroma is a utility package for evaluating aromatic properties via NICS methods, preferably by NICS,zz.
+Aroma is a utility package for evaluating aromatic properties via NICS methods, preferably by NICS-pi,zz.
 It is designed as a “Plug-In” utility for the computational chemistry packages; Gaussian 09, Gaussian 16, Orca 5 and Orca 6.
 NBO 6 and NBO 7 are also supported for the purpose of CMO-NICS calculations (using the NCS procedure).